haddocking/haddock3/README.md

 ## Introduction

-HADDOCK stands for **H**igh **A**mbiguity **D**riven protein-protein **DOCK**ing, it is a widely used computational tool for modeling protein-protein interactions.
-Developed by researchers at [Utrecht University](https://uu.nl) in the [BonvinLab](https://bonvinlab.org) it integrates various types of experimental data to guide the docking process, including biochemical, biophysical, and bioinformatics information.
+HADDOCK, standing for **H**igh **A**mbiguity **D**riven protein-protein **DOCK**ing, is a widely used computational tool for the integrative modeling of biomolecular interactions.
+Developed by researchers at [Utrecht University](https://uu.nl) in the [BonvinLab](https://bonvinlab.org) for more than 20 years, it integrates various types of experimental data, biochemical, biophysical, bioinformatic prediction and knowledge to guide the docking process.

 ## Installation